1.Blue Cash Preferred® Card

 - 6%Cash back on select U.S. streaming subscriptions

-Earn a one-time $250 to $300 cash bonus once you spend $3,000 on purchases within the first 6 months from account opening.
+Earn a one-time $300 cash bonus after spending $3,000 on purchases within the first 6 months from account opening.

 19.49%-28.49% Variable APR

-The Blue Cash Preferred® Card stands out as the top choice because it offers an exceptional 6% cash back on groceries and select streaming services, making it ideal for families and high spenders in these categories.
+The Blue Cash Preferred® Card stands out as the top choice because it offers an impressive 6% cash back on groceries and streaming services, making it ideal for families and frequent shoppers.
+With a substantial welcome bonus and no annual fee for the first year, it provides exceptional value for everyday spending.

 Pros: